Logo Design

 In this logo of Thai Airlines, yellow is used as an eye-catching element.
 It draws the eye and purple keeps it there.
 The idea is that the airline gives you all the luxury you deserve.
 See how with the use of color, without even saying it, a message of premium luxury has been conveyed.
 It also is a reference to the “exclusive” and “exotic” culture of Thailand.

 Another important thing to note is how yellow is used on the edging of the logo.
+To recreate that crisp edging and keep the swirl sharp at any size, free vector graphic software can handle scalable paths and clean outlines.
 This gives it a “light” and “luminous” effect and balances the otherwise heavy effect of purple.

 Here is another example of an exotic, luxury restaurant logo.